The Bankrate promise

 Use the 0 percent balance transfer credit card to pay off one medical bill or multiple bills.
 Then, work on paying off the credit card as quickly as possible, and certainly by the time the introductory period ends and interest rate increases are scheduled to kick in.
 If you can’t guarantee you can pay off the card in time, consider other consolidation options.

 Debt management program

-The benefit to this process is that you can save on finance charges and other fees.
-But this also means you should only consider it if your medical debt has been sent to collections or if you’re rolling your medical debt with other debt accounts into the program.
+The benefit of this process is that you can save on finance charges and other fees.
+However, your debt could be sent to collections if you fail to make payments on your debt management plan.

-What to do if your medical debt is in collections
+What do you do if your medical debt is in collections?

 If your debt is already in collections, it’s time to enter recovery mode.
 Pay off the medical debt collection as quickly as possible.
 Don’t forget you can negotiate directly with the collection agency to try and lower your total amount due.